-Well, I mean that you know perhaps that the architecture of the Byzantine cathedrals is really an attempt to depict Heaven, very seriously.
-For centuries, people have devoted themselves in monastic orders to an attempt to praise the Lord in adoration, just as the angelic choir.
+Well, I mean that you know perhaps that the architecture of the Byzantine cathedrals is really a ca- -- an attempt to depict Heaven, very seriously.
+For centuries, people have devoted themselves in the monastic orders to an attempt to praise the Lord in adoration, just as the angelic choir.
 This is literally true.
 Obviously since Dante and the Crusades, man has opened up purgatory.
-You just have to read Dante or Goethe's Faust to know that the topic of the second millenium is purgatory.
-That 's more or less a civilian mind.
+You just have to read Dante or Goethe's Faust to know that the topic of the second millennium is purgatory.
+That's more or less a civilian mind.
 Purgatory.
-Now we do enter the third thousand years of the Church in which Hell itself has to be redeemed.
-And the redemption of Hell will look very different from Dante and Faust and it will look very -- on Goethe -- and it will look very different from a monastery of St. Benedict or St. Basilius.
-I'm quite serious, but there's no time now to go into this.
-I'm very grateful to you, because it is Hell which these people have revealed.
+Now we do enter the third thousand years of the Church in which hell itself has to be redeemed.
+And the redemption of hell will be -- look very different from Dante and Faust and it will look very -- und Goethe -- and it will look very different from a monastery of St. Benedict or St. Basilius.
+I'm quite serious, but it's no time now to go into this.
+I'm very grateful to you, because it is hell which these people have revealed.
 But they have only revealed it.
 They have forced us to acknowledge its existence.
 You understand?
-But nothing is said, so to speak, how to treat them.
-I really have a hunch -- again, I cannot prove this to you now -- that the Gospel is written first about this -- that it's all perverted, because Hell is perversion.
-First they say, you see, will destroy your world of humanism, of Good, True and Beautiful, or of idealism."
-Then the catastrophe happens, following out their recipe into the gas chambers of Auschwitz, into the concentration camps, into every gruesomeness, into the bombing of Dresden, into destruction possible, and every one of the nation -- warring nations has its full share in these Hell-fires, in these really -- real Hell.
+But nothing is said, so to speak. how to treat them.
+I really have a hunch -- again, I cannot prove this to you now -- that the Gospel is written first about this hell.
+It's {only} perverted, I mean, because hell is perversion.
+First they say, you see, "We will destroy our -- your world of humanism, of Good, True, and Beautiful, of idealism."
+Then the catastrophe happens, following out their recipe into the gas chambers of Auschwitz, into the concentration camps, into every gruesomeness, into the bombing of Dresden, into every destruction possible, and every one of the nation -- warring nations has its full share in these hellfires, in these really -- real hell.
 You are still so sheltered here that you just don't know what after all has happened to one half of the human race in the last 50 years.
-Twenty-five percent of the people of the humanity only live in the same places at this moment in which they lived 30 years ago.
+Twenty-five perced- -- percent of the people -- of the humanity only live in the same places at this moment in which they lived 30 years ago.

 (Hutchison: Would anyone else like to ask a question now?
-Or would you like to -- perhaps we might adjourn, Prof. Rosenstock-Huessy, down to the --)

-No. I would like -- this is an old student of mine, this chaplain, and I would wish to answer his question, but I thought the others should have the first choice.
+Or would you like to -- perhaps we might adjourn, Professor Rosenstock-Huessy, down to the -- ) Now.
+I would -- I'm -- this is an old student of mine, this chaplain.
+And I would wish to answer his question, but I thought the others should have the first choice.
 So, you don't mind?

-If there only was a division in this country, sir.
+If there only was a division in this country, Sir.
 All these divisions don't amount to anything.
 They are not serious.
-What's the division between Mr. McCarthy and President {Dickey} or President Truman or who --?
+What's the division between Mr. McCarthy and President Dickey or President Conant or who --?
 These are not divisions to speak of.
 You are too impatient.
 I mean, you are too sentimental.
 You are too touchy.
 You are too soft.
 These are not real divisions.
-What's the division between John Lewis and the president of the coal mines?
+What's the division between John Lewis and -- and the president of the st- -- of the coal miners?
 Where is there any division?
-We are all thinking in the same terms about more refrigerators and more consumers' goods.
+They are all thinking in the same terms about more refrigerators and more consumers' goods.